 If Enron gives Reuters notice in writing of any matter which might entitle Reuters to terminate any Subscriber’s access to the Specialist Data Service, Reuters will promptly terminate the Subscribers access to the Specialist Data Service subject to the provisions of the Subscription Agreement and provided Reuters considers that reasonable grounds for such termination to exist.

-Reuters may permit Subscribers to redisseminate elements of the Specialist Data in accordance with the provisions of the Subscription Agreement.
+Reuters may permit Subscribers to redisseminate elements of the Specialist Data, but only in accordance with the provisions of the Subscription Agreement.

 Reuters will use reasonable efforts to ensure that the Specialist Data is not distributed to Subscribers listed in Schedule 5, even for the purposes of free trial.
-Enron may only amend this list in writing, and understands that Reuters will as soon a practicably possible add or remove such names to its administrative systems, subject to any notice periods that may be in force at the time.
+Enron may only amend this list in writing, and understands that Reuters will as soon a practicably possible add or remove such names to its administrative systems, subject to any notice periods that may be in force at the time.[WHY INCLUDED???]

 SUPPORT

-Enron undertakes to:
+The parties agree that:

-provide First Level Support: for the purpose of this Section 8.1(a) First Level Support means that Enron will ensure that it has in place a help desk staffed by suitably qualified personnel to answer queries from Subscribers in respect of the Specialist Data;
+Reuters shall be responsible for providing First Level Support, which, for the purpose of this Section 8.1(a), shall mean that Reuters will ensure that it has in place a help desk staffed by suitably qualified personnel to answer queries from Subscribers in respect of the Specialist Data;

-provide Second Level Support : for the purpose of this Section 8.1(b) Second Level Support means that Reuters shall be entitled to call Enron’s help desk for advice and assistance in respect of the Specialist Data.
+Enron shall be responsible for providing Second Level Support, which, for the purpose of this Section 8.1(b), shall mean that Reuters shall be entitled to call Enron’s help desk for advice and assistance in respect of the Specialist Data.
 Enron shall, when it receives the call from Reuters, escalate the call to the appropriately qualified personnel to resolve Reuters queries in respect of the Specialist Data as soon as is reasonably practicable and as more particularly set out in the Specification.

 SUBSCRIPTIONS

-For the purpose of providing guidance to Reuters only, but not for the purpose of placing a legally binding obligation on Reuters, Enron shall recommend the notional annual subscription (the Notional Subscription) to be paid by Subscribers for the Specialist Data Service and shall notify Reuters accordingly.
-The Notional Subscription shall recommend the prices in the relevant currency or currencies.
-As at the Commencement Date the Notional Subscription is detailed in Schedule 4.
+For the purpose of providing guidance to Reuters only, but not for the purpose of placing a legally binding obligation on Reuters, Enron shall recommend the notional annual subscription rate or fee (the Notional Subscription Fee) to be paid by Subscribers for the Specialist Data Service and shall notify Reuters accordingly.
+The Notional Subscription Fee shall recommend the prices in the relevant currency or currencies.
+As of the Commencement Date the Notional Subscription is detailed in Schedule 4.

-Enron may change the Notional Subscription as it reasonably considers advisable in view of market conditions by giving Reuters at least 120 days advance written notice.
-Reuters will only change the subscription fee for Specialist Data Services on the first day of any calendar quarter.
+Enron may change the Notional Subscription as it reasonably considers advisable in view of market conditions by giving Reuters written notice thereof.
+If Reuters chooses to implement any change or modification to the Subscription Fee based upon any such notice, any such change or modification will be made at the sole discretion of Reuters and will only be applicable on the first day of any calendar quarter in which such change or modification is implemented.

 PAYMENT

-Reuters shall pay to Enron in arrears within 45 days of the end of each calendar month an amount equal to 75% of the Qualifying Revenue for such calendar month (Enron Revenue); less in respect of each Subscriber invoiced for the first time, an amount equal to the first month's subscription fee of such Subscriber (determined pro rata as appropriate for set up costs).
-All amounts to be paid by Reuters in accordance with Section 9 shall be in US Dollars to a bank account specified by Enron from time to time.
+Reuters shall pay to Enron in arrears within thirty (30) days of the end of each calendar month an amount equal to the greater of (a) 75% of the Qualifying Revenue for such calendar month or (b) $150.00 per Subscriber for each Subscriber having a subscription to the Specialist Data Service or otherwise receiving the Specialist Data through the Reuters Group (collectively, Enron Revenue); less in respect of each Subscriber who is a new Subscriber to the Reuters Service and is being invoiced for the first time, an amount equal to the first month's subscription fee of such Subscriber (determined pro rata as appropriate for set up costs).
+All amounts to be paid by Reuters in accordance with this Section 10.1 shall be in US Dollars to a bank account specified by Enron from time to time.